 Johnny Silverhand is an intriguing character, designed to question your values every step of the way.
 His interactions in gameplay situations are a nice touch, and his comments in some side quests can be humorous.
 Except, going in with the impression of him sharing your subconscious with you, he doesn’t have as big of an influence as he should.
 He will offer his insight into particular risky situations, but it doesn’t feel like it will change anything.

 Cyberpunk 2077’s storyline feels more linear due to its lack of RPG elements.
-But that doesn’t stop it from being incredibly well written.
+But that doesn’t stop it from being incredibly well-written.
 Throughout the main story, I wondered what was on the horizon, and I was hooked right until the end.
-The dialogue and character development for some of the more prominent characters were marvellous.
-I felt the bond between the characters more than some new movies on Netflix.
+The dialogue and character development for some of the more prominent characters were marvelous.
+I felt the bond between the characters more than in some new movies on Netflix.
 Unfortunately, this is where the superlatives end.

 “Cyberpunk 2077’s Bounty System is utterly ridiculous.“